SaladX325/Greedy_Snake/README.md

 The Check part is most complex one.
 The next step of snake when the input is wrote is essential to next game loop.
 Thus, there is a function _nextstep_ to calculated the x and y (pair<int, int>) for head after this input.
 Then, whether game is over and whether snake grows this loop is judged by this x, y combination.
 The game over criteria is head could not touch the wall or the body.
 In this case, to saving time, the is_over flag is checked when the map is combined.
 In combination process, the body of snake is traversed so that the flag could be checked with the help of next step.

 The last part is presenting part.
-The content is the combined game map from last section.
+The presented content in this section is the combined game map from last section.
+Then, next loop starts.